WALL-E: Home media

 The film was released on Blu-ray Disc and DVD by Walt Disney Studios Home Entertainment on November 18, 2008.
 Various editions include the short film Presto, another short film BURN-E, the Leslie Iwerks documentary film The Pixar Story, shorts about the history of Buy n Large, behind-the-scenes special features, and a digital copy of the film that can be played through iTunes or Windows Media Player-compatible devices.
-This release sold 9,042,054 DVD units ($142,633,974) in total becoming the second-best-selling animated DVD among those released in 2008 in units sold (behind Kung Fu Panda), the best-selling animated feature in sales revenue, and the third-best-selling among all 2008 DVDs.
+This release sold 7,413,548 DVD units ($117,131,222) in total becoming the second-best-selling animated DVD among those released in 2008 in units sold (behind Kung Fu Panda), the best-selling animated feature in sales revenue, and the fifth-best-selling among all 2008 DVDs (behind The Dark Knight, Iron Man, Alvin and the Chipmunks and Kung Fu Panda).

 WALL-E was released by Disney on 4K Ultra HD Blu-ray on March 3, 2020.

-At the request of Stanton, Disney licensed WALL-E to The Criterion Collection in September 2022, which created a special 4K Blu-ray-Blu-ray combo edition of the film that was released on November 22, 2022, featuring the same 4K digital master used for Disney's original 4K Blu-ray release, but now presented in Dolby Vision and HDR10+ as approved by Stanton, along with additional special features.
+At the request of Stanton, Disney licensed WALL-E to the Criterion Collection in September 2022, which created a special 4K Blu-ray-Blu-ray combo edition of the film that was released on November 22, 2022, featuring the same 4K digital master used for Disney's original 4K Blu-ray release, but now presented in Dolby Vision and HDR10+ as approved by Stanton, along with additional special features.
 This makes it both the first Pixar and Walt Disney Pictures feature films released under the Criterion label.
-In its description for the release, Criterion viewed the film as an important work of both the animation medium and of cinema itself, saying that while "Transporting us simultaneously back to cinema’s silent origins and light-years into the future, WALL-E is a soaring ode to the power of love and art to heal a dying world."
+In its description for the release, Criterion viewed the film as an important work of both the animation medium and of cinema itself, saying that while "Transporting us simultaneously back to cinema's silent origins and light-years into the future, WALL-E is a soaring ode to the power of love and art to heal a dying world."